nbatada/utils_for_term/README.md

 Use it as you would awk sed and grep and other command line tools with pipe

-Note that majority of these scripts will work only with python3.
+Note that majority of these scripts will work only with python3 and require pandas library